MOLOCH-dev/ZAPS2.0/readme.md

 ## Technology stack

-Tools and technologies that you learnt and used in the project.
+Tools and technologies that you learnt and used in the project:

 1. HTML
 2. CSS